De'Mornay Pierson-El

-De'Mornay Pierson-El (born December 26, 1995) is an American football wide receiver.
+De'Mornay Pierson-El (born December 26, 1995) is an American former football wide receiver.
 He played college football at Nebraska.

 Early life

 During his four years as an athlete for the West Potomac varsity football team, Pierson-El helped the Wolverines capture a share of the 2011 Patriot District championship as a sophomore receiver, led the team to a playoff berth as a junior running back in 2012, and kept West Potomac competitive as a senior quarterback in 2013.
 He also played defensive back and returned kicks along the way.
 As a senior, he earned first-team VHSL all-state honors as an all-purpose defensive player.

 College career

-Pierson-El was a versatile and electrifying performer for Nebraska throughout his Cornhusker career.
-A Virginia native, Pierson-El burst onto the scene in 2014 earning All-America honors as a punt returner as a true freshman.
-He continued to be a difference-maker on special teams throughout his career, while also producing an outstanding Nebraska career as a receiver.
+Pierson-El played for Nebraska throughout his college career.
+A Virginia native, he earned All-America honors as a punt returner in 2014 as a true freshman.
+He contributed on special teams throughout his career and also recorded significant statistics as a receiver.